 Nevertheless, eating fruits in the morning will provide you with all the nutrients your body needs to function at its best in an easy breakfast that takes just minutes to prepare.

-You can enjoy it as a sweet indulgence or as a dessert, but should not be eaten as part of the main course -- breakfast, for instance.
+You can enjoy it as a sweet indulgence or as a dessert, but it should not be eaten as part of the main course -- breakfast, for instance.
 What does science say?
 Fruit for breakfast is a great idea!
-Wholegrain cereals topped with fresh fruits appear to be the ideal combination for weight control, experts agree.
+Experts agree that wholegrain cereals topped with fresh fruits appear to be the ideal combination for weight control.

-Some breakfast cereals have a low glycemic index, which means they avoid blood sugar spikes and deliver sustained energy.
+Some breakfast cereals have a low glycemic index, avoiding blood sugar spikes and delivering sustained energy.

-In addition to this, breakfast cereal is a good source of essential vitamins and minerals such as vitamin B, calcium, iron, and zinc.
+In addition, breakfast cereal is a good source of essential vitamins and minerals such as vitamin B, calcium, iron, and zinc.
 Fruit for breakfast plays the role of an antioxidant protective shield against free radicals that damage cells from within.

 You should not be concerned about the high natural sugar content of fruit as it is combined with valuable nutrients, vitamins, and fiber that help maintain a steady blood sugar level.

 Moreover, breakfast cereals provide slowly digestible starch; if your breakfast bowl includes fruits such as bananas or berries, you will notice an improvement in digestion.

 This breakfast fruit bowl recipe is super customizable.
 Choose your cereals, fresh fruit, power foods, and favorite toppings.
 The following ingredients are my favorite.